philvessey/TramTimes.Utilities/CONTRIBUTING.md

 ## 📜 Code of Conduct

-This project adheres to a code of conduct that all contributors are expected to follow.
+This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md) that all contributors are expected to follow.
+Please read the full [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expectations for all participants in our community.
 Please be respectful, inclusive, and considerate in all interactions.

 ### Our Pledge